 I started teaching in 2006 when I came on as assistant director for Savannah's AWOL Inc. youth theater program.
 In this program which focused on arts education and mentorship for at-risk youth, I helped create material and direct the students in their devised theater revue.

 I’ve taught as an drama teacher in NYC public school afterschool programs, for Educational Alliance, The Leadership Program, Puppetry In Practice, CUNY Creative Arts team.
 These were inner-city students from New York, NY, including many to whom english was a second language.
 Some of my students have been at-risk youth from tough background.
-I've also taught improv to college students at Brooklyn College.
-Privately I've worked with improvisors and cynical NY stand-up comedians.
+I also work as an acting coach and an improv coach.

 I recently did a successful run of my one-man show ”What Should Be the Fear” in Savannah, GA.
 The show chronicles true story of my year long tour of the United States on my bicycle, performing solo Shakespeare on the streets.
 My collaborator and I have been laboring over this project for seven years.
 People responded really strongly to it, and we are very proud of it.